fum-cs/fds/docs/intro-linear-algebra.md

 ## Set specification

 In general, anything we assert about the elements of a set results in **generating a subset**.
 In other words, asserting things about sets is a way to manufacture subsets.
-Take as an example the set of all dogs, that I'll denote as $\textit{D}$.
-I can assert now "$d$ is black".
+Take as an example the set of all dogs, that I'll denote as $$\textit{D}$$.
+I can assert now "$$d$$ is black".
 Such an assertion is true for some members of the set of all dogs and false for others.
-Hence, such a sentence, evaluated for *all* member of $\textit{D}$, generates a subset: *the set of all black dogs*.
+Hence, such a sentence, evaluated for *all* member of $$\textit{D}$$, generates a subset: *the set of all black dogs*.
 This is denoted as:

 $$
 \textit{B} = \{ d \in \textit{D} : \text{d is black} \}